25 of the Best Ophthalmologists Near Me in Roanoke, VA

 Accepting New Patients

-John Facciani is an Ophthalmologist in Roanoke, Virginia.
+John Facciani is an Ophthalmologist in Salem, Virginia.
 Dr. Facciani is highly rated in 33 conditions, according to our data.
 His top areas of expertise are Strabismus, Esotropia, Amblyopia, and Oculomotor Apraxia Cogan Type.
 Dr. Facciani is currently accepting new patients.

 Expertise in